eriknovak/docs-research/docs/papers/journals.md

 ## Search Engines and Catalogs

-- :material-link-box: [research.com][research].
+:material-list-box-outline: [research.com][research].
 Is a website containing lists of top research conferences and journals covering different scientific fields.

-- :material-link-box: [Elsevier Journal Finder][elsevier-journal-finder].
+:material-magnify: [Elsevier Journal Finder][elsevier-journal-finder].
 Is a search engine, where you can input some of your paper's information and it will return a list of Elsevier journals that are relevant to your research.

-- :material-link-box: [Springer Journal Suggestor][springer-journal-suggestor].
+:material-magnify: [Springer Journal Suggester][springer-journal-suggester].
 Is a search engine used to find potential Springer journals to which you can submit your paper to.

 ## Example List of Journals